materialsproject/pymatgen/docs/usage.rst

    an entire subdirectory structure.
 Parallel processing is used where possible to speed up the process.

-Simple Example - Making a phase diagram
+Simple example - Making a phase diagram
 ---------------------------------------

 Let's say you want to make the Li-O phase diagram.
 You have calculated all